Masters in Scientific Computing

 M.Sc. - Scientific Computing was formerly known Master of Computer Science with specialization in Scientific Computing.

-Some useful links about Scientific Computing :-
+Some useful links about Scientific Computing:

 Announcements and Updates